 It is impossible to have a VPN that you will never experience connection interruption, and PrivadoVPN is no different in that regard.

-A Kill Switch is there to prevent you from sending unsecured data in the case of a server connection cut by shutting down all communication while you are not connected to the network.
+A Kill Switch is there to prevent you from sending unsecured data in the case your VPN connection drops by shutting down all communication while you are not connected to the network.

-Kill Switches are a must for users that value security and want to continue to maintain their privacy.
-We recommend that the following users especially engage their VPN Kill Switch at all times:
+Kill Switches are a must for users who value security and want to continue to maintain their privacy.
+Our expert team recommend that the following users especially engage their VPN Kill Switch at all times: